trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
-<summary><b>Why should you avoid telnet to administer a system remotely?</b></summary><br>
+<summary><b>Why should you avoid Telnet to administer a system remotely?</b></summary><br>

 Modern operating systems have turned off all potentially insecure services by default.
 On the other hand, some verndors of network devices still allow to establish communication using the telnet protocol.

 Telnet uses most insecure method for communication.
 It sends data across the network in plain text format and anybody can easily find out the password using the network tool.

-In the case of Telnet, these include the passing of login credentials in plain text, which means anyone running a sniffer on your network can find the information he needs to take control of a device in a few seconds by eavesdropping on a Telnet login session.
+In the case of **Telnet**, these include the passing of login credentials in plain text, which means anyone running a sniffer on your network can find the information he needs to take control of a device in a few seconds by eavesdropping on a **Telnet** login session.

 Useful resources: